 or (2) are in the dissipative phase (a-b; c-d), if at the same time the temperature is decreasing.

 At critical angular velocities.

 This fact was immediately evident, since experiment A, where a single sunflower seed is put in motion with respect to the surrounding matter, at random angular velocities.
-Depending on the angular velocity at which the seed is moved, the seed may undergo no variation, change color and tenderness to various degrees, or even transform into oil leaving a remnant of mucilage.
+The results can be the most varied.
+They depend on the angular velocity at which the seed are moved.
+The seeds may either undergo no variation, or change color and tenderness to various degrees, or even transform into oil leaving a remnant of mucilage.

-A third example is when, in the experiment E, seeds are sown a day or a few hours before the start of a dissipative phase, when the angular velocity variation of the seed relative to the Moon is reduced, and the interaction episodes, where processes can take place, are of relatively long duration.
+Another consequence we can see with the results of the experiment E, when seeds are sown a day or a few hours before the start of a dissipative phase, when the angular velocity variation of the seed relative to the Moon is reduced, and the interaction episodes, where processes can take place, are of relatively long duration.
 This is how you get the most crops.

 Two examples of experiment E.